 As a student or anyone with no stove privileges, one can make a quick and easy grilled cheese sandwich on an iron.
 Assemble sandwich with buttered bread, wrap it in tin foil, and "fry" it on your iron.
-They turn out delicious with no dirty dishes.

 A lowfat way to be able to enjoy a "grilled cheese sandwich and tomato soup" is to toast the bread then add cheese and microwave 30 seconds or until the cheese melts!
 You don't have to load down with the butter and it's still very enjoyable!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My mother used to make the nicest grilled cheese sandwiches in a Le Creuset frying pan (enamel coating with iron).
 Those are quite heavy.
 I recently purchased a Chantal skillet (enamel coating with carbon steel) and am wondering if anyone has found a difference between the two products.
 Or possibly they are so different that I am going to have to replace it with the exact pan my mother used.

 Holly-- get a black iron griddle, season it and don't clean it too much-- just wipe it with salt and a cloth while barely warm-- rinse and store after drying-- beats everything for price and fine food-- and I think is much better, anyway.
 I have a Lodge round griddle-- of course, there is a two burner model, too.
 Found new ones at Academy sports store-- for campers, hunters.